-Liberty-Hill Historic District is an intact example of 19th century middle class housing and developmental practices.
+Liberty-Hill Historic District is an intact example of 19th century middle class housing.
 It is one of the earliest residential "suburbs" to be developed in San Francisco, with major development starting in the 1860s and continuing until the turn of the century.
 Because the fire following the 1906 earthquake was stopped at the 20th Street boundary of the district, it contains examples of all architectural styles prevalent during the developmental period.

-The initial residents in the Liberty-Hill Historic District comprised a mix of professionals, laborers and small scale entrepreneurs.
-There have been a number of famous residents and visitors to the District, including James Rolph, Jr., John Daly, Susan B. Anthony and Lotta Crabtree.
-In addition, the district is associated with both the last alcalde of San Francisco under Spanish sovereignty, José de Jesús Noé, and the first mayor under American rule, Washington Bartlett.
+The initial residents in the district included professionals, laborers and small scale entrepreneurs.
+Famous residents and visitors included James Rolph, Jr., John Daly, Susan B. Anthony and Lotta Crabtree.
+The district is associated with both the last alcalde of San Francisco under Spanish sovereignty, José de Jesús Noé, and the first mayor under American rule, Washington Bartlett.

 Seventy percent of the buildings in the District are Victorian, with forty-two percent being Italianate, twenty percent Stick and eight percent Queen Anne.
 Approximately one third are architect designed.
-163, or over half of all buildings, are classified as contributing to the Victorian character of the District, while 74 are potentially contributing in that reversal of inappropriate alterations could restore the original character of the buildings.
+163 buildings (over half of all buildings) are contribute to the Victorian character of the district.
+74 buildings are potentially contributing in that reversal of inappropriate alterations could restore their original character.